taunsquared/graphic-novel-thesis/2018-04-18-script-vomit.md

 The ISS Corps is now a university level training institute for the career class "Interplanetary Travel and Communications".
 Anyone over the age of 18 may apply to attend, and several specialization fields are taught, to be noted on a degree as an "ISS Corps certification in Interplanetary Travel and Communications, with specializations in ...".
 Students are expected to take 6 years to graduate, most commonly with 2 or 3 specializations.

 Asoca and Min meet each other in the ISS Corps.
 Asoca is privileged and naive; Min is a climate change refugee and pragmatic to a fault.
-Asoca believes that good leadership can bring about big changes with the least amount of suffering, while Min believes that only anarchy, which is both the freedom to do what you want in addition to the empowerment and responsibility of truly understanding what you want in order to do it, and systems robust in keeping power well distributed, will keep humans from enslaving each other for their own convenience.
+Asoca believes that good leadership can bring about big changes with the least amount of suffering, while Min believes that only anarchy -- meaning both the freedom to do exactly what you want in addition to the empowerment and responsibility of truly understanding what you want in order to do it -- and systems robust in keeping power well distributed, will keep humans from enslaving each other for their own convenience.
 They fall in love, and deeply influence each other's model of the world before they part ways upon graduation.

 # integrating research into the plot